Snorkeling Sombrero Reef – A Snorkeler’s Dream – Fantastic!

 When you’re snorkeling Sombrero Reef you will find a spur and groove formation with many fingers.
 It offers a very nice range of depths.
 You can be over some fairly shallow spur and groove, where the sandy ground was only about eight feet, or you could be in much deeper water, with 20 foot depths.
 There are mini canyons to explore, and even some sea cave arches you can swim through if you are bold.

 Hey, if you find this page useful, and love snorkeling like us, you should get our free monthly snorkeling newsletter.

 Have You Seen These Guided Snorkel Travel Adventures?

 The corals and sponges were very healthy here, with tons of different types, including some Pillar Coral, Elkhorn, Lobed Star, Massive Starlet Coral, Blade Fire Coral, Branching Fire Coral, and tons of sea fans, rods, plumes, Christmas Tree Worms, White Encrusting Zoanthid, and lots of different sponges: Green Finger Sponge, Red Boring Sponge, Black-Ball Sponge, Loggerhead Sponge.

-Just some of the fish we encountered were the regular Hogfish and the Spanish variety, Bluehead, Scrawled Filefish and Yellowhead Wrasse.
-We saw tons of parrotfish, from Yellowtail Parrotfish, Princess Parrotfish, Rainbow Parrotfish, Midnight Parrotfish and Stoplight in all phases.
+Just some of the fish we encountered while snorkeling Sombrero Reef were the regular Hogfish and the Spanish variety, Bluehead Wrasse, Scrawled Filefish, and Yellowhead Wrasse.
+We saw tons of parrotfish, including Yellowtail, Princess, Rainbow, Midnight, and Stoplight in all phases.